Hierarchical Multistage Gaussian Signaling Games in Noncooperative Communication and Control Systems: Strategic Information Disclosure

 and $\Sigma_w \succ O$ by definition.
 Then, if $\Sigma_{n-1} \succeq S_{n-1}$, we have $\Sigma_n \succ AS_{n-1}A'$ and the following transformation:

 such that $F_n$ maps the sub-constraint set $\Phi_n(S_{-n})$ to

 The following lemma characterizes the extreme points of the convex set $\Phi:=\{P \in \mathbb{S}^{p} \;|\; I\succeq P\succeq O\}$.

-\begin{lem} A point $P_e$ in $\Phi$ is an extreme point if, and only if, $P_e$ is a symmetric idempotent matrix. \end{lem} \begin{pf} The proof is provided in Appendix \ref{pf:idem}. $\blacksquare$ \end{pf} We note that under bijective affine transformation of a convex set, the extreme points are mapped to the extreme points of the transformed set \cite{sierksma}.
+\begin{lem} A point $P_e$ in $\Phi$ is an extreme point if, and only if, $P_e$ is a symmetric idempotent matrix. \end{lem} \begin{pf} The proof {\cb can be shown via contradiction and} is provided in Appendix \ref{pf:idem}. $\blacksquare$ \end{pf} We note that under bijective affine transformation of a convex set, the extreme points are mapped to the extreme points of the transformed set \cite{sierksma}.
 Since $F_n(\cdot)$ is a bijective affine transformation, $P_o \in \Phi$ is an extreme point of $\Phi$ if, and only if, $F^{-1}_n(P_o) \in \Phi_n(S_{-n})$ is an extreme point of $\Phi_n(S_{-n})$.
 Therefore, if $\Sigma_{n-1} \succeq S_{n-1}$, the extreme points of $\Phi_n(S_{-n})$ are given by

 where $P_n$ is a symmetric idempotent matrix.

 For stage-$(n-1)$, we have the sub-constraint set:

 We point out that if $S_{n-1}\in\Phi_{n-1}(S_{-(n-1)})$, we have $\Sigma_{n-1} \succeq S_{n-1}$.
 Then, setting $S_n = S_n^*$, we obtain